grantcolley/dotnetwhat/README.md

 * **Common Type System CTS** *- defines rules all languages must follow when it comes to working with types*
 * **Just-in-time compilation JIT** *- at runtime the JIT compiler translates MSIL into native code, which is processor specific code*
 * **Managed Code** *- code whose execution is managed by a runtime*
-* **Microsoft intermediate language MSIL** *- ...instructions for loading, storing, initializing, and calling methods on objects, arithmetic and logical operations, control flow, direct memory access, exception handling etc...*
+* **Microsoft intermediate language MSIL** *- instructions for loading, storing, initializing, and calling methods on objects, arithmetic and logical operations, control flow, direct memory access, exception handling etc*
 * **.NET SDK** *-a set of libraries and tools for developing .NET applications*
 * **Reference types** *- objects represented by a reference that points to where the object is stored in memory*
 * **Value types** *- objects represented by the value of the object*